How to Overcome Camera Anxiety

 When I started working at Loom three years ago, my job was to help build a product that made communicating at work more human.
 But every time I recorded a video message, I felt uncomfortable in front of the camera.

 Rather than focus on what I had to share, I got distracted by the process of videotaping the message.
 How do I make eye contact?
 Is this awkward?
 Why don’t I like the way my face looks?
 Sometimes, I would end up recording Looms multiple times to get the right take.
+I didn't know how to not be awkward on camera.

 It surprised me how uncomfortable I was at first, but perhaps I shouldn’t have been — video messaging is a new medium for many people, and many of us are camera shy.
 It can feel vulnerable to record a message — almost like public speaking — especially if you’re not getting feedback from another person in real life.